AStA Advances in Statistical Analysis

 AStA Advances in Statistical Analysis is a peer-reviewed mathematics journal published quarterly by Springer Science+Business Media and the German Statistical Society.
 It was established in 2007, and covers statistical theory, methods, methodological developments, as well as probability and mathematics applications.
 Coverage is organized into three broad areas: statistical applications, statistical methodology, and review articles.
-The editor were Göran Kauermann (2009–2019) and Stefan Lang (2009–2014).
-In 2022 the editor are Thomas Kneib and Yarema Okhrin.
+The editors were Göran Kauermann (2009–2019) and Stefan Lang (2009–2014).
+In 2022, the editors were Thomas Kneib and Yarema Okhrin.
+Current editors as of 2025 are Harry Haupt and Yarema Okhrin.

 Abstracting and indexing

 The journal is abstracted and indexed in: